J-CF-Leung/Study_Vault/Chemistry/IB Chemistry/Molecular spectroscopy.md

 - For rotational Raman spectroscopy to work, _polarisability must change during rotation_
 - The selection rule in rotational Raman spectroscopy is:
 $$\Delta J=0,\pm2$$

+- _Intuitive_ explanation: The photon can pass through _without changing spin_, which gives _elastic_ scattering; or it can _change spin direction_, which changes molecule angular momentum by 2 units

 - The change in rotational energy for $|\Delta J|=2$ is therefore given by:
 $$\mathcal{E}_\text{upper}-\mathcal{E}_\text{lower}=\tilde{B}(4J+6)$$
 - _Stokes lines_, where the molecule gains energy, are at $\tilde{\nu}_\text{incident}-\tilde{B}(4J+6)$